garybgenett/garybgenett.net/projects/gary-os/index.md

 Ego is the tool used by Funtoo to keep the "meta-repo" Portage tree up to date.
-While Portage uses a monolithic directory tree, Ego uses a collection of Git repositories pulled together using a "kits" infrastructure.
-The [gentoo/funtoo.kits] script was written to properly "pin" the final tree to a particular commit, for stability and reproducibility.
+While Portage uses a monolithic directory tree, Ego uses a collection of Git repositories pulled together using the [Funtoo Kits] infrastructure.
+The [gentoo/\_funtoo.kits] script was written to properly "pin" the final tree to a particular commit, for stability and reproducibility.
 Also for the [v4.0] release, this hack was coded directly into the Ego tool: